Skip to main content

 About

-Mashinky is a single player and multiplayer strategy game.
+Mashinky is a single player and multiplayer open world management game with economy and historical themes.
 It was developed by Jan Zelený and was released on October 6, 2018.
 It received positive reviews from players.

 Skip User Reviews